How To Tell When Roof Shingle Color MattersFeb 24, 2020

 If you live in a homeowners association (HOA), it may be wise to see if they have rules about colors.
 Read their rules carefully to make sure your choice of shingle color does not violate their regulations.
 Even if they don’t have set rules to follow, think about how your roofing will look alongside your neighbor’s homes.

 If you have a picture of what you want your home to look like, share it with your roofer so they know what you want to achieve.
 Ultimately, it all comes down to your preference.
 Color isn’t the only thing to consider when designing your home’s exterior.
 Look at the style and shape of your shingles as well.
 Drive around your neighborhood to get an idea of what others are using and how colors and styles look on a roof.
-If you’re looking for a certified roofer or contractor near you, consider Surf & Turf Roofing serving South Jersey and the greater Sarasota region.
+If you’re looking for a certified roofer or contractor near you, consider Surf & Turf Roofing serving South Jersey.
 You can connect with us to view our wide range of shingle samples before you make your final decision.